php-fig/fig-standards/proposed/http.md

 interface RequestInterface extends MessageInterface
 {
     /**
-     * Gets the method of the request.
+     * Gets the HTTP method of the request.
      *
      * @return string Returns the request method.
      */